10sr/installer_sh/README.md

 ### $source (if needed)

-Newline separated list of urls to download archives from.
+Newline separated list of urls of archives.
+Archive listed here will be downloaded and extracted automatically.
+If the archives already exist, do not download twice.

 Each line is just the url to download archives or can be like `$pkgname-$pkgver.tar.gz::http://example.com/file.tar.gz`.
 In this form, you can change the name of downloaded archive.

-Each Downloaded file is extracted immediately in $srcdir If it it a archive.
+Each Downloaded file is extracted immediately in $srcdir If it has a archive suffix.
 If the url looks like a git repository, clone it.

 ### $pkgver (optional)